evanmiller/ProjCL/README.md

 computations, including map projection, geodesic (distance) calculations, and datum conversion.
 For projection calculations it is several times faster than Proj.4 on the CPU, and could be even faster on a GPU for large batches but I haven't actually done much GPU performance testing.
+For datum shifts ProjCL is smarter than Proj.4 because it does some matrix math in advance.

 Most projection routines were originally adapted from Proj.4 code, with branches replaced with select() statements and various tweaks implemented along